aosabook/500lines/interpreter/interpreter.markdown

 ### The `Function` Class

 The implementation of the `Function` object is somewhat twisty, and most of the details aren't critical to understanding the interpreter.
-The important thing to notice is that calling a function --- invoking the `__call__` method --- creates a new `Frame` object and starts running it.
+The important thing to notice is that calling a function&mdash;invoking the `__call__` method&mdash;creates a new `Frame` object and starts running it.

 ```python
 class Function(object):